 Given the non-deterministic nature of the algorithm, we wanted to confidently ensure that non-zero parameters are not a result of stochastic noise, and therefore non-zero weights with Zparam < 4 were set to 0.

 We searched for an appropriate regularization rate by performing the above training and averaging procedure using a range of rates from 10-6 to 10-1.
 We first searched 13 intervals between 10-6 to 100 (Figure S8A-B).
 After observing high mean-squared error (MSE) and a lack of reproducible parameters at regularization rates below ~10-4.5 (Figure S8B) and a smaller ‘jump’ in MSE around ~10-3 (Figure S8 A), we searched another 11 intervals between 10-4 to 10-3 (Figure S8 A-B).
-We then chose a regularization rate of 5×10-4, as any rate higher than this resulted in a jump in mean-squared error in both the MATa and MATα pools (Figure S8B), while lowering this rate did not have a clear mean-squared error impact but increased the number of non-zero parameters (Figure S8A).
+We then chose a regularization rate of 5×10-4, as any rate higher than this resulted in a jump in mean-squared error in both the MATa and MATα pools (Figure S8B), while lowering this rate did not have a clear impact on mean-squared error but increased the number of non-zero parameters (Figure S8A).

 After using the training and averaging procedure to learn model weights, we tested each non-zero weight for predictive support.
 First, we compute the vector of squared residuals in the initial learned model over i strains and j drugs, given the set of k initial non-zero weights W{1-k}: